Supporting Loved Ones Through Mental Health Challenges

 Snail mail

 Yes, really!
 Mental health experts agree that anticipation of something good can have a positive impact on our psyche!
 If you let someone know that you sent them something, they can look forward each day to knowing it’s coming, and then have the added bonus of receiving the item itself.
-This can be anything — a hand-written letter, pictures from a good memory, a gift or card… the key is that whatever you send makes them feel loved and seen for who they are (this is why we created Mighty Well Gift Bundles!
-There’s nothing quite like having someone acknowledge your strength as a chronic illness warrior!).
+This can be anything — a hand-written letter, pictures from a good memory, a gift or card… the key is that whatever you send makes them feel loved and seen for who they are.

 Set up a date

 If you are able, set up an activity to do with them sometime in the near future.
 This adds to the anticipation benefits, and the social interaction and mental distraction can go such a long way.
 You could play a game, watch a comedy, cook a meal together, make some crafts, work out… even a 10 minute walk and catch up!
 All of these activities are possible to do while social distancing.
-You can connect over video calls or outside (keeping 6+ feet of distance and wearing a mask, of course 😉).
+You can connect over video calls or outside.
 And remember, simply being outside has many mental health benefits!

 Just because we have to isolate right now does not mean we have to go it alone.
 And when this is all over, let’s remember those who are still experiencing mental illness.